VR-25/acc/README.md

 ## TROUBLESHOOTING

+### `acc -t` Is Stuck Waiting for Charger and/or `acc -i status` Never Reads "Charging"

+Create `/data/adb/vr25/acc-data/curr` (persistent) or `/dev/.vr25/acc/curr` (volatile) to disable enhanced battery status check.
+In the enhanced mode, if battery status is "charging" and the absolute value of current is <= 50 mA, the status is considered "not charging".
+If the device reports abnormal current values (e.g., due to a hardware issue) and acc fails to notice the issue, charging control will not work.

 ### Battery Capacity (% Level) Doesn't Seem Right

 When Android's battery level differs from that of the kernel, ACC daemon automatically syncs it by stopping the battery service and feeding it the real value every few seconds.